 5. Open Every Faucet One at a Time and Run It Until You Smell Bleach

-Once the tank is full, open all the faucets in your rig one at a time until you smell bleach.
+In addition to sanitizing your RV water tank, you’ll want to sanitize your RV water lines, too.
+So, once the tank is full, open all the faucets in your rig one at a time until you smell bleach.
 This is how you know that the sanitizing solution has made its way through all the pipes to the various fresh-water fixtures.

 6. Let Sanitizing Mixture Sit for Several Hours